Veregorn/sync-kpis-api/README.md

 ## Notes

-This project is intentionally small and focused.
+This project is intentionally small but opinionated.
-	•	It aims to demonstrate:
+It aims to showcase:
 	•	clean API design,
-	•	proper auth & multitenancy,
+	•	JWT auth & multitenancy,
-	•	idempotent write patterns,
+	•	idempotency patterns,
-	•	SQL-based reporting / KPIs,
+	•	SQL-based reporting,
-	•	modern Python tooling.
+	•	modern Python tooling (FastAPI, SQLAlchemy 2, Pydantic v2),
+	•	and a CI-ready, Docker-ready setup suitable for technical screenings or as a starter kit.

 Feel free to fork and adapt it for real-world backends or technical screenings.